Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 A green fruit that is shaped like an egg and tastes like green apples.

-Egg-shaped, red fruit that tastes tangy and sweet, like a kiwifruit or a tomato.
+This egg-shaped, red fruit tastes tangy and sweet, like a kiwifruit or a tomato.

 A vegetable similar in taste and shape to a sweet potato.
 It comes in purple (less sweet), orange (mild) and white (sweeter).